yuyatinnefeld/cloud-native/prometheus/install.md

 kubectl get crds

 # check the all components
-kubectl get all -n prometheus
+kubectl get all -n $NS
 ```

 ## Prometheus UI Setup